lyxwzx/Face_emotion_recognition/README.md

 2. “real-time dynamic facial expression recognition” module:
 The images acquired per second are acquired through the video stream of the camera.
 Face detection and image preprocessing are carried out on the images per second using the Cascade classifier based on Haar features.
 Face expression recognition is carried out on the background of the system with the trained model.

-You can download the project, configure the Flask and Python environment，run with Pycharm.
+You can download the project, configure the Flask and Python environment，run with Pycharm,the entrance of project is app.py.